opendaylight/netvirt/docs/specs/conntrack-based-snat.rst

 The new implementation will not re-install the existing NAT entries to the new NAPT switch during fail-over.
 Also spec does not cover the use case of having multiple external subnets in the same router.

+The HA framework will have a new algorithm  to elect the designated NAPT switch.
+The new logic will be applicable only if the conntrack mode is selected.
+The switch selection logic will also be modified to use round robin logic with weights associated with each switch.
+It will not take into account whether a port belonging to a subnet in the router is present in the switch.
+The initial weight of all the switches shall be 0 and will be incremented by 1 when the switch is selected as the designated NAPT.
+The weights shall be decremented by 1 when the router is deleted.
+At any point of time the switch with the lowest weight will be selected as the designated NAPT switch for a new router.
+If there are multiple the first one with the lowest weight will be selected.
+Only if the switch hosting the designated NAPT switch is down a new NAPT switch will be elected.

 Pipeline changes
 ----------------